Try our free ROI calculator. Discover your site's revenue potential.

 https://domain.comhttps://domain.com/bloghttps://domain.com/gift-guideshttps://domain.com/about-ushttps://domain.com/return-policyhttps://domain.com/contact-us

-These are cleaner, unambiguous URLs that will allow your content to live in an easy to crawl and index URL.
+These are cleaner, unambiguous URLs that will allow your content to live in an easy-to-crawl and index URL.
 You can learn more about generating clean URLs in this guide.

-Learn More About Ecommerce Optimization
+Learn More About Ecommerce Optimization:

 Prerender